 Very old (over 25 to 30 years), weak or disease affected trees may be cut back to induce further fruiting.
 However, old trees like this are at the end of their productive life and are often better off removed or replaced.

 Be warned, if you severely cut back a citrus tree it will respond with vigorous growth.
 The long, whippy growth produced after a heavy prune is called watershoots.
 To avoid future issues you will need to regularly tip prune the resulting flush of growth.
 Once regrowth has reached around 40 to 50 cm you should tip prune it.
 Allow a further amount of regrowth and tip prune again.
 This encourages branching.
 Continue to tip prune until the tree has reached the desired size and shape.

 Citrus trees can be trained into an espalier.
 Citrus trees are tip bearers.
 Therefore, they are best suited to an informal green wall espalier shape.
 See my guide to fruit tree espaliers for more information on this.

 Want to know more about Growing Citrus in Melbourne?

 This is Part 4 of a 5 part guide to growing citrus in Melbourne.
-The links below will take you to the other four parts of our Melbourne citrus growing guide.
+The links below will take you to the other four parts of my Melbourne citrus growing guide.

-Our citrus growing guides are based on my own experience, as well as the following two books.
-They are both invaluable resources for the home gardener based in Melbourne.
-I strongly recommend you have a read of both if you want to know more about growing citrus in Melbourne:
+My citrus growing guides are based on my own experience, as well as the following books.
+They are all invaluable resources for the home gardener based in Melbourne.
+I strongly recommend you have a read of them, if you want to know more about growing citrus in Melbourne: